 Open the mason jar, remove the vanilla pods (trust me, it’s easier than having them flop around), and strain the vodka through a clean coffee filter into an empty bottle.
 This removes any gritty bits that have been shed by the vanilla.

-A glass of San Pellegrino, a splash of the vanilla infused vodka, a couple of ice cubes plus a slice of blood orange and all of a sudden Wednesday is looking a lot better.
+A glass of San Pellegrino, a splash of the DIY vanilla infused vodka, a couple of ice cubes plus a slice of blood orange and all of a sudden Wednesday is looking a lot better.

+P.S.
+Curious about the oddly specific numbers on my tumblers?
 Handy Hubby and I were married at City Hall in Toronto but held our brunch reception at a swank hotel.
-We stayed there the night before our wedding (we flew to Greece immediately after) and the hotel gifted us these glasses - the number is our room number!
+We stayed there the night before our wedding (we flew to Greece immediately after) and the hotel gifted us these glasses – the number is our room number!